FDA Approval Process: “Triage” for 510(k)

 The FDA’s “triage” program is intended to demonstrate improvement in the time required to approve medical devices by sorting submissions into two groups: group #1 above and group # 2/3 from above.
 This will make the numbers look good, but the FDA should be spending even less time on #2 than it spends on the #1 category of submissions.
 The FDA should also get involved in group #3 submissions much earlier.

 FDA Approval Process

 If a company is developing a device that already has an applicable special controls document or ISO Standard, then the 510(k) pathway should be well-defined without the FDA’s help.
 Unfortunately, there is no easy mechanism for ensuring compliance with these external standards.
-This type of submission would benefit from software-controlled submissions and/or pre-screening of submissions by third-party reviewers.
-The Turbo 510(k) software tool could lend itself to software controlled submissions, but proliferation of the Turbo 510(k) has been limited.
+This type of submission would benefit from software-controlled submissions and or pre-screening of submissions by third-party reviewers.
+The Turbo 510(k) software tool could lend itself to software-controlled submissions, but a proliferation of the Turbo 510(k) has been limited.

 Submitting a 510(k)